stearruda/arcade-game/README.md

 ## How The Game Works

-Use the arrow keys on your keyboard to move your player to the water without hitting the bugs!
+Use the arrow keys on your keyboard (or the arrows below the game) and move your player to the water without hitting the bugs!
+Every time the player reaches the water another level starts and the score is increased.
+If the player hits the bug looses one life and losing all lifes the game is over and have an opportunity to play again.

 ## Code Dependencies